 c) New filter > Contact filter > Mobile Wallet Pass Registration State “unregistered” | custom field

-You customers may also have added the Pass at some point and then deleted it.
-You still have the possibility to retrieve this population through a filter for example to send a survey to get feedback and incentivise in coming back.
+Your customers may also have added the Pass at some point and then deleted it.
+You still have the possibility to retrieve this population through a filter for example to send a survey to get feedback and incentivize them in coming back.

 In the above example, the filter will retrieve all contacts who added the Pass a while ago but deleted it at a later stage (MW Pass Registration State is unregistered).

-The MW Pass Holders filter shall be built on the contact table and linked to a trigger scenario (preferred option) or a follow-up to auto or manual campaign (doable option).
+The MW Pass Holders filter shall be built on the contact table and linked to a trigger scenario (preferred option) or a follow-up to automatic or manual campaign (doable option).